SeleniumHQ/seleniumhq.github.io/docs_source_files/content/worst_practices/gmail_email_and_facebook_logins.en.md

 which exposes an API for creating test accounts, friends and so forth.
 Although using an API might seem like a bit of extra hard work, you will be paid back in speed, reliability, and stability.
-The API is also unlikely to change whereas webpages and HTML locators change often and require you to update your test framework.
+The API is also unlikely to change, whereas webpages and HTML locators change often and require you to update your test framework.